GIV-UCalgary/GIV-Website/content/authors/tara/_index.md

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
 user_groups:
-- Ph.D.
+- M.Sc.
 Students
 ---

-John is a PhD student interested  in Digital Earth.
+Tara has been doing research focusing on encoding volumetric regions in 3D DGGS.